On the structure of W-algebras in type A: Non-trivial examples in low ranks

 which satisfies

 for $k\neq -{10}/{3},-4,-5$. \end{proposition}

 The proof is again by direct computation based on the OPE formulas at $k\neq -{10}/{3},-4,-5$ in \S \ref{3,2}-\ref{3,1,1}, which extends to all levels by using the global forms.
-Now, one can prove Theorem \ref{thm: the case 3,2} by the same argument in the proof of Theorem \ref{thm: the case 2,2}.
+Now, Theorem \ref{thm: the case 3,2} is proven using the same argument as in the proof of Theorem \ref{thm: the case 2,2}.

-\subsection{The case $\W^k(\sll_5,f_{1,2^2})$}
+\subsection{The case \tWtype{5}{1,2^2}}

-Our last example is the $\W$-algebra $\W^k(\sll_5,f_{1,2^2})$.
+Our last example is the $\W$-algebra $\W^k(\sll_5,f_{1,2^2})$, that we relate to the minimal $\W$-algebra $\W^k(\sll_5,f_{1^3,2})$.
 We show the following. \begin{theorem} \begin{enumerate}[wide, labelindent=0pt] \item We have an isomorphism of vertex algebras

 \item We have an isomorphism of vertex algebras